MicrosoftDocs/CordovaDocs/cordovadocs/2017/tips-workarounds/measuring-performance.md

 ![start profiling](media/measure-performance/start-profiling.png)

 The following image shows the CPU profile of our app.
-You can see that the createHMTL function took 360ms, of which 49ms was spent in the funciton itself.
+You can see that the createHMTL function took 360ms, of which 49ms was spent in the function itself.
 309ms was spent setting ```innerHtml```.

 ![cpu profile](media/measure-performance/cpu-profile.png)